noahehall/theBookOfNoah/databases/mongodb.md

 ## data types
   - notes
-    - mongodb has extended JSON to preserve type infomration
+    - mongodb has extended JSON to preserve type information
     - see the mongodb extended JSON vs documentation
   - string
     - must be UTF 8